caoccao/Javet/docs/tutorial/hello_javet.rst

 .. code-block:: java

     // Step 1: Create a V8 runtime from V8 host in try resource.
-    // Step 2: Request a lock.
-    try (V8Runtime v8Runtime = V8Host.getInstance().createV8Runtime().lock()) {
+    try (V8Runtime v8Runtime = V8Host.getInstance().createV8Runtime()) {
-        // Step 3: Execute a string as JavaScript code and print the result to console.
+        // Step 2: Execute a string as JavaScript code and print the result to console.
         System.out.println(v8Runtime.getExecutor("'Hello Javet'").executeString()); // Hello Javet
-        // Step 4: Resource including the lock is recycled automatically at the end of the try resource block.
+        // Step 3: Resource is recycled automatically at the end of the try resource block.
     }

 Print **1 + 1**